 It shares a border with a country called South Korea - and the two countries have not gone on with each other for a long time.

-A North Korean leader has not stepped foot in South Korea for 65 years and the leaders of the countries have not met for 10 years.
+A North Korean leader had not stepped foot in South Korea for 65 years and the leaders of the countries had not met for 10 years.

-But that changed in April 2018 when North Korean leader Kim Jong-un has now met with the president of South Korea, Moon Jae-in, at the border between the two countries.
+But that changed in April 2018 when North Korean leader Kim Jong-un met with the president of South Korea Moon Jae-in at the border between the two countries.
 The meeting was a significant moment in modern history.

 The political differences between the two rival states led to the outbreak of a horrific war in 1950, which lasted three years.